KevinValle97/Proyecto-RI-IB-2024A/README.md

 Team Members: Madelyn Fernandez, Carlos Sanchez, Kevin Valle

+You can access the project documentation in the PROYECTO IB - RI.pdf document.

+The data processing is located in the sri-reuters-21578.ipynb file.

-The project instructions can be found in the document proyecto01.pdf
+The project instructions can be found in the proyecto01.pdf document.